yggdrash/yggdrash/README-en.md

 You can use docker to improve yggdrash development experience.
 A number of docker-compose configuration are available in the [docker](docker) folder to launch with third party services.

-For example, to start the multiple node in a docker container, run:
+For example, to start the multiple nodes in a docker container, run:
 ```
 docker-compose -f docker/docker-compose.yml up -d
 ```